Amazon Marketplace

 GEMBA is a Japanese lean management concept referring to the actual place of value creation where processes happen.
 In Amazon's context, GEMBA relates to warehouse operations, fulfillment centers, or production facilities where understanding on-site processes is critical.
 A GEMBA-walk mentality helps sellers identify operational inefficiencies and optimize their supply-chain performance.

-Open term pageGL
+Open glossary pageGL

 General Ledger